Dual Polarity Radar Features Allows for Enhanced Forecasting

 Before dual polarization, weather radars only transmitted one pulse of energy to detect targets.
 This pulse is oriented horizontally and only provides details about the size of a target.
 With the addition of dual polarization, a second pulse is oriented vertically and is transmitted in addition to the original horizontal pulse.

-The graphic on the left shows how a typical radar works with a horizontal pulse, while the dual pol radar (on the right) transmits and receives horizontally and vertically.
+The graphic belows shows how a typical radar works with a horizontal pulse works, while the dual pol radar (second image) transmits and receives horizontally and vertically.

 IMAGES COURTESY OF THE NATIONAL WEATHER SERVICE